kopia/kopia/site/content/docs/Installation/_index.md

 * `Command Line Interface (CLI)` which is a stand-alone binary called `kopia` and which can be used a terminal window or scripts.
 This is typically the preferred option for power users, system administrators, etc.

-* `Graphical User Interface (GUI)` called `KopiaUI` which is a desktop application that offers graphical user interface tailored towards less technical users.
+* `Graphical User Interface (GUI)`: It is a desktop application, called `KopiaUI`, that offers a friendly user interface.

 ### Operating System Support